 He has published over 40 research articles in international referred journals.
 He also supervised two PhD and five master’s students.

 Kamran has more than 12 years of teaching experience which includes teaching mathematics at different levels at different universities and colleges inside and outside Canada.

 He also has won several scholarships, academic awards, medals and distinctions certificates during his academic carrier.

-I am interested at exploring how teachers and students deal with mathematical abstraction in teaching and learning in an attempt to translate abstract mathematical concepts into understandable ideas.
+His research interests are in the field of theories and pedagogical practices in teaching and learning mathematics.
+He is particularly interested in exploring how teachers and students deal with mathematical abstraction in teaching and learning in an attempt to translate abstract mathematical concepts into understandable ideas.